wagu0809/Summarization/README.md

 Each [CLS] token collects the feature of the sentence next to it.
 [![tokens.png](https://i.postimg.cc/Hn7W3gLr/tokens.png)](https://postimg.cc/y3szY2cK)

-The TransformerEncoder is built by stacking several Transformer layers.
+The Summarization layers are changed to TransformerEncoder which is built by stacking several Transformer layers.

 The final layer is softmax which predicts which sentence should be selected as summary.